apollographql/apollo-server/docs/source/integrations/building-integrations.md

 #### Execute the GraphQL request

-Now that we have an `HTTPGraphQLRequest` object, we can use it to execute the GraphQL request.
+With the `HTTPGraphQLRequest` we created above, we now execute the GraphQL request.

 ```ts
 const result = await server